xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/data-representation-dyadic.md

 Dyadic `⎕DR` converts the data type of its argument `Y` according to the type specification `X`.
-See [Data Representation (Monadic)" above](data-representation-monadic.md) for a list of data types but note that 1287 is not a permitted value in `X`.
+See ["Data Representation (Monadic)" above](data-representation-monadic.md) for a list of data types but note that 1287 is not a permitted value in `X`.